Helstrom (TV series): Relationship to the Marvel Cinematic Universe

 Hulu and Marvel announced both Helstrom and a Ghost Rider series in May 2019, referring to them as the cornerstone of the "Spirits of Vengeance" and intending on them being interconnected in a similar fashion to Marvel's Netflix television series.
-Marvel revealed that the two series would exist within the Marvel Cinematic Universe but would not cross over with the films or other television series of the franchise.
+The two series were revealed to exist within the continuity of Marvel Television's other series but would not cross over with them or the MCU films.
 In August, Loeb revealed that the fear-based series at Hulu were being collectively referred to as Adventure into Fear.
 Hulu was no longer moving forward with Ghost Rider by the end of September, but other Adventure into Fear series were still planned.
 Development on any further series was cancelled in December 2019 when Marvel Television was shut down.

-Roxxon Corporation, a company from the Marvel Comics that has been featured throughout the MCU, is referenced in the series.
+Roxxon Corporation, a company featured throughout the MCU, is referenced in the series.
 Josh Bell of Comic Book Resources added that outside of the Roxxon inclusions, the series "bears essentially no connection to the Marvel Cinematic Universe" films or the other Marvel Television series.
-Regarding the series' place relative to the MCU, Zbyszewski explained Helstrom is "siloed off" in part because of it being a "darker-themed show", further adding that the series was "not tied to the MCU" and "our own separate thing".
-Zbyszewski called it "freeing" not being a part of the MCU or its canon, instead "hav[ing] just this little pocket of the universe".
-Zbyszewski also stated that Easter eggs in the series hinted at the cancelled Adventure into Fear franchise.
+Regarding the series' place relative to the MCU, Zbyszewski explained that Helstrom is "siloed off" in part because of it being a "darker-themed show", further adding that the series was "not tied to the MCU" and "our own separate thing".
+Zbyszewski called it "freeing" not being a part of the MCU or its main continuity, instead "hav[ing] just this little pocket of the universe", and said Easter eggs in the series teased plans for the Adventure into Fear franchise before it was canceled.

 Marketing

 Zbyszewski and the series' cast took part in a panel for the series during the virtual convention Comic-Con@Home in July 2020, where the first teaser for the series was released.
 An official trailer was released on September 23.
-Ben Pearson of /Film said the series "looks a lot like something that would have aired on The CW circa 2006.
+Ben Pearson of /Film said the series "looks a lot like something that would have aired on the CW circa 2006.
 Which, sadly, means it looks kinda terrible".
 Though he felt there were good actors in Helstrom, he added that the trailer made the series look "super cheap" and "bland".
 As well, he noted there were hardly any indications it was a Marvel series, and compared it to the film The New Mutants, both "holdover[s] from... different era[s]"–New Mutants with the acquisition of 21st Century Fox by Disney and Helstrom with Marvel Television being dissolved.
-Hulu released the first 10 minutes of the series at the New York Comic Con online panel held in October the same year.
+Hulu released the first 10 minutes of the series at the New York Comic Con online panel held in early October.